jedjoud10/jedjoud10.github.io/content/blog/impostor_system.md

 {% note(header="Note") %}
 In my terrain package, creating the compute buffers for impostor data and filling them up is done automatically.
-However, I will explain what steps you should take in order to implement this for any type of system
+However, I will explain what steps my program takes whenever that occurs
 {% end %}

 # Part 1: Capturing required data